-The following sites are allocated for residential development, or part residential development within mixed use developments as indicated in Table 1:
+The following sites are allocated for residential development, or part residential development within mixed use developments as indicated in Table 1.
+Development will take into account appropriately the constraints identified through the site sheets contained in Appendix 3 of the plan.